coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. tacn:: @ltac_expr3__1 ; {| @ltac_expr3__2 | @binder_tactic }
    :name: ltac-seq

+   .. todo: can't use "… ; …" as the name because of the semicolon

    The expression :n:`@ltac_expr3__1` is evaluated to :n:`v__1`, which must be a tactic value.
 The tactic :n:`v__1` is applied to the current goals, possibly producing more goals.
 Then the right-hand side is evaluated to